Whisky Comparison

 Pairs well withBlue Cheese, smoked leg of lamb or a rump steak.A cheese platter or roasted pork.

-From the colour to the palate intensity, the difference is quite noticeable.
+The difference is quite noticeable, from the colour to the palate intensity.
 The Black Label is slightly lighter in colour compared to the Johnnie Walker Double Black whisky.

-The Black Label brings notes of smoke, peat with a toffee sweetness and hints of citrus blossoms.
-A fruity sweetness balanced with cereals and spice.
+The Black Label brings notes of smoke and peat, a toffee sweetness, and hints of citrus blossoms—a fruity sweetness balanced with cereals and spice.

-Double Black is spicier at the start but settles with notes of peat, malt and a honey sweetness.
-The Double Black finish is shorter and with more citrus pepper notes.
-The Double Black also has a softer peat profile when compared to the Black Label.
+Double Black is spicier at the start but settles with notes of peat, malt, and honey sweetness.
+The finish is shorter and has more citrus pepper notes.
+The Double Black also has a softer peat profile than the Black Label.

-The strong point of the Black Label is the fact that it is more approachable, easy drinking and smooth with rich peat.
+The Black Label’s strong point is that it is more approachable, easy-drinking, and smooth with rich peat.
 It has more fruity notes and is slightly less spicy than the Double Black.
-The finish on the Black Label is long and rewarding and end in warming spices.
+The finish on the Black Label is long and rewarding and ends in warming spices.

 The Double Black is bold, vibrant and luxurious.
 Double Black is a more grown-up version of the Black Label whisky.
 It is the whisky to show you have arrived.
 The whisky to drink when you celebrate your achievements.
 The Johnnie Walker Black Label is like an old friend that pops around anytime and is always welcome.